Radcliffe Science Library, Parks Road, Oxford

 About the college

-Oxford’s newest college is dedicated to fostering interdisciplinary exchange within an inclusive and impact-oriented community.
+Oxford’s newest graduate college is dedicated to fostering interdisciplinary exchange within an inclusive and impact-oriented community.

-Reuben College will provide you with an academic experience that complements and enhances your departmental activities.
-You will connect with a wide range of people across disciplines, professional career stages and types of expertise, including with public engagement and entrepreneurship experts.
-By stimulating intellectual curiosity, facilitating cross-disciplinary knowledge exchange, and placing your academic activities within a wider context, Reuben College is an exciting and supportive environment for academic growth.
+The college provides an environment that complements and enhances departmental activities.
+Members connect with a wide range of people across disciplines, professional career stages and types of expertise.
+By stimulating intellectual curiosity, facilitating cross-disciplinary knowledge exchange, and placing your academic activities within a wider context, Reuben College is an exciting and supportive environment for both academic and personal growth.

 Accommodation and meals